• Details

 Step into the world of Anne of Green Gables with a visit to Cavendish, where you can explore the famous Green Gables House and stroll through the beautiful landscapes that inspired Lucy Maud Montgomery’s novels.
 Continue your journey through Prince Edward Island National Park, where rolling dunes, red sandstone cliffs, and pristine beaches create a picturesque setting.
 If you prefer a more relaxed day, enjoy a leisurely afternoon at one of the island’s scenic beaches.

-Take a ferry to Cape Breton Island, home to Gaelic culture, rugged coastlines, and breathtaking scenery.
+Take a ferry to Cape Breton Island, home to rugged coastlines, numerous hiking trails and breathtaking Atlantic scenery.
 Drive to Baddeck, a charming village on the shores of Bras d'Or Lake.
-Explore the Alexander Graham Bell National Historic Site, which showcases the inventor’s remarkable life and achievements.
+Explore the Alexander Graham Bell National Historic Site, which showcases the inventor’s remarkable life and achievements or enjoy a relaxing cruise on the Bras d'Or Lake.
 Spend the evening enjoying the lakeside setting, perhaps with a traditional ceilidh (Gaelic music gathering) to immerse yourself in local culture.

 Embark on the legendary Cabot Trail, widely regarded as one of the world’s most scenic coastal drives.
 As you journey through Cape Breton Highlands National Park, you'll pass dramatic cliffs that plunge into the Atlantic Ocean, offering spectacular views at every turn.
 Pause at the stunning viewpoints, breathe in the fresh sea air, and enjoy the stunning coastline.
 Keep an eye out for wildlife, including moose and bald eagles, as you explore this remarkable stretch of natural beauty.

 Continue your exploration of Cape Breton Highlands National Park.
-The park is a haven for outdoor enthusiasts, offering plenty of hiking opportunities through lush forests and over rugged terrain.
+The park is a haven for outdoor enthusiasts, offering plenty of hiking and cycling opportunities through lush forests and over rugged terrain.
 Discover the charm of small fishing villages along the way, or simply immerse yourself in the peaceful surroundings.
-Whether you opt for a scenic walk or spend time soaking in the panoramic views, this is the perfect way to round off your Atlantic Canada adventure.
+Whether you opt for a scenic walk or spend time soaking in the panoramic views from a kayak, this is the perfect way to round off your Atlantic Canada adventure.

 Journey south along the scenic Marine Drive, passing through quiet fishing villages and picturesque coastal landscapes.
 Stop at Sherbrooke Village, a fascinating living history museum that transports you to 19th-century Nova Scotia.
 Take your time exploring before arriving back in Halifax for your final night in Atlantic Canada.